openstack/kolla/README.rst

    community members which want to use Kolla container content without Ansible.
 -  demos - Contains a few demos to use with Kolla.
--  devenv - Contains an OpenStack-Heat based development environment.
+-  dev/heat - Contains an OpenStack-Heat based development environment.
+-  dev/vagrant - Contains a vagrant VirtualBox/Libvirt based development
+   environment.
 -  doc - Contains documentation.
 -  etc - Contains a reference etc directory structure which requires configuration of a small number of configuration variables to achieve